dannycab/phy481msu_f2019/assignments/homework3.md

 1. Does Gauss' Law hold for this problem?
 Can Gauss' Law be used on this problem?
 If so, what surface do you use?
 If not, why?
 2. Let the center of the cube (and thus the center of the cavity) be located at the origin $\langle 0,0,0 \rangle$. **Explain** how you would determine the electric field at point $P$ a distance $z$ from the center of the cube.
-3. What should your expression for the electric field be as $d$ goes to zero?
-What does this correspond to physically?

 #### 5. Describing charge distributions with delta functions